ONSdigital/dp-import/README.md

  - select an edition
  - click submit to publishing

-Get instance data from the import API - the instance state should be 'complete' if the import succeeded (copy the instance ID - it will be the last instance in the array):
+Get instance data from the import API - the instance state should be 'completed' if the import succeeded (copy the instance ID - it will be the last instance in the array):

 Example curl command to GET instances:
 ```